Princess Ai: Hiro

-Background
+Development and Production

 Princess Ai is a loose adaptation of Courtney Love's life story, with Ai functioning as Love's fantasy alter ego.
 In a 2003 interview concerning the series, Love stated: "I have always loved the Japanese culture and people.
 Princess Ai is a great character, because she feels like my alter ego, but in a fantasy setting."
 The word "Ai" means "love" in Japanese.
 It is also generally believed that Kent, the sensitive, blonde guitar player who becomes Ai's love interest, is based on Courtney Love's late husband, Kurt Cobain.

 Co-created and co-written by Love and D.J.
 Milky, the initial run of Princess Ai was written and illustrated by Misaho Kujiradou and featured character designs by Ai Yazawa.
 According to Nielsen BookScan sales reports, Princess Ai topped the Adult Fiction Overall Trade Paper Graphic Novels list for the week ending July 25, 2004.
-Princess Ai was published in three volumes from July 6, 2004 to February 7, 2006.Madman Entertainment released Princess Ai in New Zealand and Australia.
-The series is also licensed in Germany by Tokyopop Germany, in France by Soleil Manga, in Italy by J-Pop, in Finland by Punainen jättiläinen, and in Russia by Comix-ART.
+Princess Ai was published in three volumes from July 6, 2004, to February 7, 2006.Madman Entertainment released Princess Ai in New Zealand and Australia.
+The series is also licensed in Germany by Tokyopop Germany, in France by Soleil Manga, in Italy by J-Pop, in Finland by Punainen jättiläinen, in Russia by Comix-ART. and in Argentina by Deus Ex.

 The sequel, Princess Ai: The Prism of Midnight Dawn, was published by Tokyopop in two volumes in December 2008 and December 2009.
 It is also licensed in Germany by Tokyopop Germany, in France by Soleil Manga, and in Italy by J-Pop.

 Volume 3 of Princess Ai: The Prism of Midnight Dawn was planned to be released on March 1, 2011, but, as of 2019, remains unreleased.